EXO’s Suho’s Drama “Star In The Universe” Faces Backlash From Kpop Fans

 EXO’s Suho is currently starring in a drama called Star In The Universe but it’s currently receiving lots of backlash from kpop fans right now.

-The reason behind all of this negative press is the way that the characters talk about Kpop fans, All Kpop reports, particularly fans who are girls.
+The reason behind all of this negative press is the way that the characters talk about kpop fans, All Kpop reports, particularly fans who are girls.

 The plot of the drama revolves around the romance between a top Korean entertainer and a fan.
 In a recently released clip from Episode 12, there’s a conversation between the star and his management which disparages female fans by calling them ATMs and implying that they are easy sexual conquests.